picolume/firmware/picolume_receiver/README.md

 3. Copy `show.bin` to the drive
 4. Eject the drive (device reboots automatically)

+**Note:** When using PicoLume Studio to upload, the app automatically ejects the USB drive on Windows for maximum reliability.
+The receiver performs proper filesystem cleanup before rebooting to ensure the new show file is read correctly.

 ## Show File Format (V3)

 ### Header (16 bytes)